-There's a bunch of frequently asked questions on Google about credit cards end-of-life, such as: "what to do with old credit cards" or "how to dispose of old credit cards" or even "how to destroy credit cards."
+There's a bunch of frequently asked questions on Google about credit cards end-of-life, such as: "What to do with old credit cards" or "How to dispose of old credit cards" or even "How to destroy credit cards."

 Usually, these questions come to your mind whether your payment card has expired or if you want to renew your card before the expiration date.